NeryCaballero/NeryCaballero/README.md

       -  Big O notation, Performance of Arrays and Objects, Problem Solving Patterns, Singly Linked Lists.

 -  👾  I am proficient in both front-end and back-end.
-   - 🎨  My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript.
+   - 🎨  My front-end skills include, but are not limited to: HTML5, CSS3 and JavaScript/React.
    - ⚙️  My back-end skills include, but are not limited to: Node.js, PHP, Python.
    - 🗃  I have experience working with MySQL, MongoDB, Git, GitHub, OOP, MVC.
    - 👯‍ I am a team player and I feel confortable working on both small and large groups.